 Discussion:

 John: Thanks to Doug and Hogan for improved track lighting.
-Rate increased faced with some push back, but there’s a solid rationale, most folks are getting it, and no push back from many people.
+Rate increased faced with some push back, but there’s a solid rationale, most folks are getting it, without push back from many people.

 Hollis to track stipend for John as well as tracking cleaning fees ($325 per group)—this was instituted six months ago and tracking was recommended.